yesidc/MLinPractice/Documentation.md

   is not the case.
 - Similarly, these three features show to have a high correlation among them but not necessarily with respect to the label feature.

 The scatterplot visualizations show that:
 - Tweets are likely not viral if likes < 50.
 - Tweets are likely not viral if retweets < 47.
 - Replies do not explain virality as well, given percentile distributions are flat between true and false labeled tweets.

+- Tweets (slightly) tend to be viral when fewer hashtags are used.

+- Few retweets are needed to make tweets viral when they are also replied.

+- Tweets seem to need fewer likes to go viral when language is English.

+- When photos are added, tweets need more likes for them to go viral.

-- Time zone is consistent and no missing values were found.
+To extract and create the `time` and `date` related features, we observed that time zone is consistent and no missing values were found.
+When looking at the `Date` and `Time` features we can see that:

-When looking at the `Date` and `Time` features we can see that the most telling and helpful feature to consider would be the `tweets_per_hour` since there seems to be a considerable change in the amount of tweets made per hour.
-Additionally, this difference is smaller for the amount of tweets that go viral per hour.
-Namely, viral tweets are less between roughly 11:00 and 16:00.
+- The most telling and helpful feature to consider seems to be the `tweets_per_hour` since there seems to be a considerable change in the amount of tweets made per hour.
+- Additionally, this difference is smaller for the amount of tweets that go viral per hour.
+Namely, viral tweets are fewer between roughly 11:00 and 16:00.

 ## Feature Extraction